State Route 150 Landslide Recovery Plan

 Overview

-The California Department of Transportation (Caltrans) and emergency contractors are working as quickly as possible to stabilize and clear a large landslide that closed State Route 150 north of Santa Paula in Ventura County in February 2024.
+The California Department of Transportation (Caltrans) and emergency contractors are working to stabilize and clear a large landslide that closed State Route 150 north of Santa Paula in Ventura County from February 2024 to July 31, 2024.

 A community update was held on April 30, 2024 and can be viewed on the Caltrans District 7 YouTube page.